isc-projects/bind9/doc/dev/dev.md

         $ sudo sh ifconfig.sh up
         $ cd ../../..

-To run the tests, build BIND (be sure to use --with-atf to run unit tests), then run `make` `check`.
+To run the tests, build BIND (be sure to use --with-cmocka to run unit tests), then run `make` `check`.
 An easy way to check the results:

         $ make check 2>&1 | tee /tmp/check.out